MarcWeber/gradualc/FEATURES.md

 ## #garbage_collected

+## #excellent_type_inference_like_haskell
+Sry, having to copy paste types just eats up your time.
+CPU is fast.
+And might be faster tomorrow.
+This all might be leading to something like dynamic bidirectional typing because the interpreter requires this skill, too.
+See #infer_select_fields

 ## #compiles_to_js
     because JS runtime starts with browser and has been highly optimzed its great for small interactivity